m1ga/ti.tts/README.md

 ## Notes

  - There is a limit of bufferlen (4000) characters for each call to speak and synthetizeToFile.
- - Sometime after on init event a queque FLUSH could be needed to start speaking.
+ - Sometime after on init event a queque FLUSH could be needed to start speaking (especially if speaking is true).

 ## Example